 You don’t need to get a home inspection – FALSE

 It’s all too easy to forget that you should have someone (a professional) check a home is safe, especially before you move in with all of your worldly possessions.
-Astoundingly, only 1 in 10 homebuyers surveyed by CORGI HomePlan considered it to be important to get a professional inspection that to avoid nasty surprises later on!
+Astoundingly, only 1 in 10 homebuyers surveyed by CORGI HomePlan consider it to be important to get a professional inspection that to avoid nasty surprises later on!

 Your home inspection is covered in the mortgage lenders survey – FALSE

-28% of people believed that a home safety inspection was covered by the mortgage lenders survey.
+28% of people believe that a home safety inspection was covered by the mortgage lenders survey.
 Sadly, it’s not.
 Set aside a budget for an inspection because let’s be honest, you can’t put a price on your safety.